FDD Item 19 Financial Performance Representations

 "Can you give me a pro forma worksheet to estimate my revenues and profit?"

-So, the issue arises in the franchise sales process.
+So, the issue of financial performance representation arises in the franchise sales process.
 How you, as a franchisor, address these issues and whether or not you include a financial performance representation in your FDD will play a major role in the sales process.

 If your FDD does not include Item 19 financial performance representations, you cannot, under any circumstance, publically disclose or provide prospective franchisees with information that would qualify as a financial performance representation.
 This restriction will apply to you directly and to all agents that are involved in the franchise sales process, including sales agents, brokers, and other franchise sellers.